Minkébé National Park: Wildlife

 The forest elephant is particularly important to the park and is believed by the WWF to contain one of the largest populations in Africa.
 The lesser forest in the park is inhabited by elephants, gorillas, and various small carnivores, porcupines, squirrels, african golden cats, leopards, giant pangolins, duikers and red river hog.
 The primary forest is inhabited by creatures such as mandrill, black colobus and chimpanzee.

 The western lowland gorilla, chimpanzee, black colobus, mandrill and golden potto have all been listed on the IUCN Red List.

 The riparian areas of the Minkébé forest provide for creatures who require a water habitat, including the dwarf crocodile, spotted-necked otter, crested mangabey, sitatunga, and water chevrotain.
 The swampy areas interspersed with vegetation also include habitat for parrots and pythons.
 The park contains some animals which are rare in Gabon including the bongo and the giant forest hog.

 Birds, including the spot-breasted ibis and Rachel's malimbe (Malimbus racheliae), are numerous.
 The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-Although the park itself is not permanently inhabited by humans, populations of Baka pygmy, Fang, Kota and Kwèl ethnic groups live in the forest region and possess a rich cultural and superstitious heritage, The Kota mask, the forest spirit, Baka Edzengui, and the Kwel Deke dance are of cultural note in the region.